Scaffold-Stark/speedrunstark/README.md

 🧪 Now that we have implemented all the core functionality of our stablecoin system, let's see how it behaves in a simulated market environment.
 The `yarn simulate` script will run several automated bots that simulate different market participants.

 🚀 At first, we will focus on the borrowing aspect.
-These bot accounts each have a slow trickle of unlimited funds and they want to use it to get leveraged exposure to ETH.
+These bot accounts each have a slow trickle of unlimited funds and they want to use it to get leveraged exposure to STRK.
 They will deposit collateral, then mint some MyUSD.
-After that they will take their newly minted MyUSD and swap it for more ETH.
-This will drive the price of MyUSD down since the _only_ market participants are dumping it in favor of ETH.
+After that they will take their newly minted MyUSD and swap it for more STRK.
+This will drive the price of MyUSD down since the _only_ market participants are dumping it in favor of STRK.

 ### 🚀 Running the Simulation: